Sign in to view assessments and invite other educators

 Direct students’ attention to the reference created using Collect and Display.
 Ask students to share what the pairs had in common and the expected results of subtracting or dividing each expression.
 Invite students to borrow language from the display as needed.
 As they respond, update the reference to include additional phrases.

-Demonstrate, or ask a student to demonstrate, working through writing and with fewer terms.
+Demonstrate, or ask a student to demonstrate, working through writing

 The goal of this discussion is to bring together multiple ideas of how to use properties of exponents and the distributive property to evaluate expressions.
 Either display the correct solutions or invite students to check with another student to see if their answers are the same.
 If there are any differences between solutions, invite students to ask questions or discuss as a whole group.
 Here are some questions for discussion: